 There are also non-opioid pain relievers (gabapentin, for example) with potential for misuse and abuse, but much lower than that of opioids.

 Why is the misuse of opioids so dangerous?

 Opioid pain relievers are powerful drugs — very similar to heroin in their chemical makeup and habit-forming by their very nature.
-This is why the U.S. Centers for Disease Control (CDC) strongly recommends against the prescribing of opioids for long-term treatment of chronic pain.
+This is why the U.S. Centers for Disease Control and Prevention (CDC) strongly recommends against the prescribing of opioids for long-term treatment of chronic pain.
 Even for treatment of short-term pain, opioid pain relievers should only be prescribed and taken sparingly.

 The risk of addiction grows when the patient is a teen or young adult because their brains are still developing and biologically predisposed to experimentation.
 Suppose your teen or young adult is prescribed an opioid.
 In that case, you or another caregiver should control the medication, dispense it only as prescribed and monitor closely for signs of misuse or growing dependence.

 In addition to the danger of dependence, misuse of opioids can cause dramatic increases in blood pressure and heart rate, organ damage, difficulty breathing, seizures and even death.

 What questions should you ask if an opioid is recommended?

 How many pills are being prescribed, and over what period of time?
 Is it necessary to prescribe this quantity of pills?

 The prescriber should be able to answer this question for any drug being prescribed.

 If not, why not?
 Common risk factors include co-occurring mental health disorders such as depression or ADHD, as well as a family history of addiction or a recent trauma such as a death in the family or a divorce.